RoboJackets/robojackets-images/README.md

 These images were created using [boxcutter/ubuntu](https://github.com/boxcutter/ubuntu).
 See there for more detailed documentation

+## Dependencies

+You will need packer and vagrant installed (along with virtualbox/vmware).

+`apt-get install packer vagrant`

 ## Building

 run this in this folder to build virtualbox images: